irods/irods/manual.rst

     Unique identifier for each person or entity using iRODS; sometimes combined with the name of the home iRODS Zone (as username#Zonename) to provide a globally unique name when using Zone Federation.

 Vault
     An iRODS Vault is a data repository system that iRODS can maintain on any storage system which can be accessed by an iRODS server.
-For example, there can be an iRODS Vault on a Unix file system, an HPSS (High Performance Storage System), or an IBM DB2 database.
+For example, there can be an iRODS Vault on a Unix file system, an HPSS (High Performance Storage System), or a Ceph storage cluster.
 A Data Object in an iRODS Vault is stored as an iRODS-written object, with access controlled through the iCAT catalog.
 This is distinct from legacy data objects that can be accessed by iRODS but are still owned by previous owners of the data.
-For file systems such as Unix and HPSS, a separate directory is used; for databases such as Oracle or DB2 a system-defined table with LOB-space (Large Object space) is used.
+For file systems such as Unix and HPSS, a separate directory is used.

 Zone
     An iRODS Zone is an independent iRODS system consisting of an iCAT-Enabled Server (IES), optional additional distributed iRODS Resource Servers (which can reach hundreds, worldwide), and clients.
 Each Zone has a unique name.
 When two iRODS Zones are configured to interoperate with each other securely, it is called (Zone) Federation.